pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## leave left, left (irr)
+* They are trying to leave the city.
 * I left my home town a long time ago so I don't feel homesick at all!
 * You didn't leave anything out.
 * Did you  leave anything out?